At-Home Care for

 Seamless Continuity of Care

-We coordinate closely with hospitals, skilled nursing facilities, home health teams, and caregivers to make sure each patient’s treatment continues smoothly after discharge.
+Wound care Specialists coordinate closely with hospitals, skilled nursing facilities, home health teams, and caregivers to make sure each patient’s treatment continues smoothly after discharge.

 Convenient In-Home Visits

-Our mobile wound care team comes directly to your home or facility, removing the need for travel while reducing risk of infection and keeping the healing process on track.
+The mobile wound care team comes directly to your home or facility, removing the need for travel while reducing risk of infection and keeping the healing process on track.

 Skilled Wound Care Specialists

-Our Wound Care Specialists focus exclusively on wound care.
+Wound Care Specialists focus exclusively on wound care.
 With advanced training and hands-on experience, they manage all stages of wounds (including complex wounds) and promote faster healing with every visit.

 Personalized Care Plans

-We don’t believe in one-size-fits-all.
+Wound care Specialists don’t believe in one-size-fits-all.
 Your Wound Care Specialist will develop a care plan based on your unique condition, health history, and healing goals, all delivered with precision and compassion.

 NYC Wound: Get At-Home Pressure Ulcer Wound Care Today